Willy-JL/Soundy/README.md

 <img align="left" src=".github/images/DiscordRPC.png">

 ## Spread the love
-If you're a regular Discord user you might be interested in Soundy's Discord Rich Presence integration, allowing you to proudly show off your favorite music no matter whether you player supports Discord.
+Soundy's Discord Rich Presence integration allows you to proudly show off your favorite music no matter whether your player supports Discord.
 Similarly to the main interface, it will hide when no media is detected.

 <br />